johanberntsson/PunyInform/documentation/technical/techreport.md

 ## Handling Errors

 The parser uses a two phase approach to matching grammar templates to user input.
+The current phase is stored in the global variable `parser_phase` and is either 1 or 2.

 In phase 1 the parser is testing several patterns to give them a score on how well they match the input.
 In this phase no messages are printed.